cparaguacuto/portfolio/README.md

 This repository is created in order to showcase a highlight of my data analytics projects ranging from financial valuations to database management

-## About Me

-I am a data analyst with a passion for uncovering insights and trends in data.
-I have experience in a variety of tools and techniques for data exploration and visualization.

 ## Projects